 This is a blog post by Intland’s Technical Consultant Anita Nemes-Solymosi.

 Digitalization in the pharma industry is a hot topic.
-Over the past couple of years, there must have been hundreds of blog posts, comments, and articles written about how digital transformation affects the pharma sector, and how pharmaceutical validation and project management especially could benefit from going digital.
+Over the past couple of years, there have been hundreds of blog posts, comments, and articles written about how digital transformation affects the pharma sector, and how pharmaceutical validation and project management especially could benefit from going digital.
 So why is paper-based document management still considered the standard and accepted way of managing validation in the pharma sector, while the industry itself has undergone tremendous changes and development in terms of technology?

 About the author

-Anita Nemes-Solymosi is a technical consultant specialized in the pharmaceutical industry.
+Anita Nemes-Solymosi is a technical consultant specializing in the pharmaceutical industry.
 Before joining Intland Software a year ago as a Technical Consultant, Anita had worked in several huge pharma projects as a validation expert.
 It was on these projects that she first implemented Intland's products and experienced first-hand the benefits that come with the digitalization of validation processes.
 Nowadays, for customers like Inivata, Cooptech, and CSL Behring, she offers efficient solutions supported by personalized configuration to suit the validation needs of organizations of all sizes.

 Inertia in pharmaceutical development